citp/privacy-policy-historical/w/wo/wor/worldcurrencywatch.com.md

-> *The following text is extracted and transformed from the worldcurrencywatch.com privacy policy that was archived on 2011-06-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110611063609id_/http%3A//worldcurrencywatch.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the worldcurrencywatch.com privacy policy that was archived on 2011-11-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111115040705id_/http%3A//www.worldcurrencywatch.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | World Currency Watch

-## Privacy Policy

 **PRIVACY POLICY — IMPORTANT — PLEASE READ**
 We at World Currency Watch take your privacy very seriously.